-“Funny,” Zink says, looking up over the device.
-“So you meet the new boss?”
+“Funny,” Rob said, looking up over the device.
+“So, you meet the new boss?”

 “I did.
 Better than the old boss.”
 Cade sized up his investigative partner.
-Zink was a large man—some may say beefy, Cade thought Zink was just overfed—with a mop of blonde hair sitting on top.
+Rob was a large man—Cade’s parents would have referred to Rob as husky—with a mop of blond hair sitting on top.
 “She said I should bring you in on something, that is, if you’re not too busy.”

-Putting down the tablet, Zink smiled.
+Putting down the tablet, Rob smiled.
 “Lucky for you, court doesn’t start until tomorrow.
-Have to testify in the Dearborn highjacking.
+Have to testify in the Dearborn hijacking.
 Court never follows their own posted schedule though.
 Wouldn’t surprise me if it gets pushed until next week.”

-Cade pushed the paper file across the desk.
-“Remember the one car fatality, the Bayport attorney, last month?”
+Cade slid the paper file across the desk.
+“Remember the one-car fatality last month, the Bayport attorney?”

 “Jennifer Allard.”
-Zink opens the folder, scanning the paper.
+Rob opened the folder, scanning the paper.
 “This was my case.
 What about it?”

-Cade slid his phone over.
-“Here’s my one car fatality this morning.”
+Cade handed him his phone.
+“Here’s the victim of my one-car fatality this morning.”

 “Really.
 Could be the same woman.
-And there were enough flags to suggest she was bumped off the road, molested and killed.
+And there are enough flags to suggest she was bumped off the road, then molested and killed.
 Capt.
-Rejene wants you to help look into it.
+Rejene wants you to help me look into it.
 See if there’s a connection between the two victims.”